 - If the area was not closed off.
 Suppose any guest could just wander in by accident.
 That itself is a potential hazard.

 - The area wasn’t signed.
 “Staff only beyond this point,” and similar signs are used to let visitors know where they can and cannot go.
 If these signs are absent, the property owner may still be liable.

 - The person who was injured was a child.
 Children don’t understand the dangers of going over a fence or off the beaten path.
 Venues should use adequate safety measures to prevent children from wandering in, such as tall railings and fences or locked doors.

 - There was an unmarked safety hazard.
 Presumably, at least staff or contractors may still need to access non-public areas.
-If those areas contain very dangerous conditions without safety warnings, such as dangerous equipment, you may still have a claim.
+If those areas contain dangerous conditions without safety warnings, such as hazardous equipment, you may still have a claim.

-Many premises injuries happy to children, because they don’t understand the dangers that adults recognize instantly.
-If your child was hurt, it usually means the property owner did not properly secure their premises, and you likely have a claim.
+Many premises injuries happen to children mainly because children don’t understand the dangers that adults recognize instantly.
+If your child got hurt, it usually means the property owner did not properly secure their premises, and you likely have a claim.
 However, your ability to file a claim depends on whether your child was invited as a guest or was trespassing.

 At John Foy & Associates, we never charge a client a penny unless we win them money.
-Let us give you a free consultation to help you determine whether you have a claim.
-Call us at 404-400-4000 or fill out the form to your right and schedule an appointment today with one of our Columbus premises property negligence attorneys.
+So let us give you a free consultation to help you determine whether you have a claim.
+Call us or fill out the form to your right and schedule an appointment today with one of our Columbus premises property negligence attorneys.